GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## INTRODUCTION

-Here you can see an overview where each component needs to be soldered.
+Here you can see an overview on which side each component needs to be soldered.
+Be aware that some components needs to be soldered on the opposite side for the stacked acrylic case.\
+Some people like to mark top and bottom with masking tape to keep track of top and bottom, since the PCB is reversible.

 ![KLOR solder guide](/docs/images/solderguide_3DP.png)

+## BREAK OFF PARTS (optional)

+If you decided on [another layout](/#layouts) than the Polydactyl you should remove the unnecessary parts.